What is accreditation?

-After completing the visit, the team will file a written report with its findings to the Program.
-The program will have an opportunity to make changes or factual corrections before the final report is submitted to ACPHA.
-The program is then noticed to submit their official response to the Report before it is presented to the ACPHA Commission for action.
+After completing the visit, the team will file a written report with its findings to the program.
+The program will have an opportunity to make factual corrections before the final report is submitted to ACPHA.
+The program is then notified to submit their official response to the report before it is presented to the ACPHA Commission for action.

 Accreditation decisions are based upon the totality of the site visit report and conditions gathered during the visit with the program and includes their level of standards compliance.

 The program is presented an accreditation award and certificate and is eligible to publicly announce their recognized status.
 This achievement is a considerable honor among other Programs.
 Accreditation, however, is an ongoing process and accredited programs are required to submit annual reports to certify that they continue to comply with ACPHA standards.

 During the seven-year accreditation period, the Program submits an annual report that is due each year in December.
 It contains the following information: current standards compliance levels, update of plans of action, significant events including changes in the program administration and/or major staffing changes; mission change or program revisions; changes in the physical facilities including planned renovations, financial or budget changes along with a current Student and Financial Profile.
 ACPHA staff reviews the annual report received from the program and presents to the Commission at their Winter Meeting and then responds to the program to clarify issues or request additional information or to acknowledge acceptance of the report as filed.

 For the most part, reaccreditation is a continuation of initial accreditation.
 It occurs every seven years.
 Since standards are being revised constantly, it may involve compliance with some new or updated standards.

 What are the procedures for reaccreditation?